vasseugs/NIOGroupChat/README.md

 # NIOGroupChat

-This program represents a basic NIO client-server model.
-It consist of 3 parts - the server, the client and the chat window.
+This program represents basic NIO client-server model.
+It consists of 3 parts - the server, the client and the chat window.
 I added a separate chat window because I find this the most convinient way to display chat messages.
 In fact, the chat window is like a client, but the only thing it does is reading and displaying incoming messages from users in this chat.